 This is a critically important parameter.
 A user only pays attention to the moment when the white screen changes to something new while a page is loading.
 Even if it just changes color, the user sees that the system has reacted and something is happening inside it.
 That is why some resources use handy spinner icons that rotate while the page loads.

 This metric collects all the server performance information.
-If there are problems on the back end, it’s not as important to run front-end website speed optimization at the beginning.
+If there are problems on the back end, it’s not as important to run front-end wordpress site speed optimization at the beginning.
 It’s worth paying attention to the server because it will take longer to respond and to fix the issues.

-With the growth of website performance optimization, new metrics have evolved.
+With the growth of wordpress website performance tuning, new metrics have evolved.

 They aim to find a solution to the problem when a metric is not showing the true picture.